melvinkisam/game-manager/README.md

 Each module then generates a final response and returns control to the main loop.

-The system’s implementation leverages several important components, including TF-IDF vectorisation, cosine similarity, data loading utilities, and preprocessing functions.
+The system’s implementation leverages several important components, including TF-IDF vectorization, cosine similarity, data loading utilities, and preprocessing functions.
 These contribute to both the chatbot’s accuracy and flexibility.

 ## TF-IDF Vectorizer